Skip to main content

 Every Neighborhood Should Have an Eiffel Tower: Christmas 2024

 Once upon a time, when I was raising a family, I decorated the house from the guest bathroom to the kitchen and everything in between with boxes and storage bins filled with Christmas.
 Oh, and even the front porch.
 I can't believe it took me over twenty years to realize that the more Christmas stuff you decorate with, the more you have to put away and store.
-Today, I pull a few decorations out of a couple of hat boxes.
-The total amount of time spent is about 15 minutes.
+Today, I pulled a few decorations out of a couple of hat boxes.
+The total amount of time spent was about 15 minutes.

 Every year, I tell myself, "This will be the year I will decorate excessively inside and outside," except I don't.
 The older I get, the more time seems to escape me.
 Before I know it, it's Thanksgiving, and too late.
 I should have had a game plan done by the first of November.